architsangal/foodfast/README.md

  <img src = "READMEResources/run_2.png"/>

 <h3>Step 3: Once the Flutter Emulator is active,you can launch the Android App from the
-main.dart file by running the following command in the Terminal.</h3>
+"main.dart" file by running the following command in the Terminal.</h3>

  ```flutter run```